aiplanethub/introduction-to-sql/basics-of-sql/1631-WHERE Clause.md

 For example, say we want to view details of Orders that happened between 1996-12-25 and 1997-01-01.
 Instead of defining two conditions, one for each 'edge' value, we can use the BETWEEN operator to simplify the task:

 `SELECT * from Orders WHERE OrderDate BETWEEN '1996-12-25' AND '1997-01-01'` Note that Orders made ON 1996-12-25 and 1997-01-01 are included in the resulting rows.

+### LIKE operator